image

 Project management software solutions

-• Generate reports and analytics for informed decision-making.
+• Generation of reports and analytics for informed decision-making.

-These tools and techniques enhance project visibility, streamline communication, and improve overall project control.
-By leveraging these resources, project managers can effectively navigate the structured approach of waterfall methodology.
+These tools and techniques provide visibility into project progress, facilitate communication among stakeholders, and enable better control over project activities.
+By utilising these resources, project managers can effectively manage and execute waterfall projects within the structured framework of the methodology.

 Conclusion